-F. Create better links between the physics curriculum at all levels and the mathematics curriculum which form pre-requisites to physics classes.
+F. Create better links between the physics curriculum at all levels and the mathematics curriculum which form prerequisites to physics classes. (limited to partial implementation as requested)

-PH 091,2 Principles of Technology, PH 101,2,3 Fundamentals of Physics, ASTR 107 Survey of Astronomy, ASTR 121,2,3 Astronomy of the Solar System, Stellar Astronomy, Cosmology and the Large Scale Structure of the Universe, PH 201,2,3 General Physics (algebra-based), PH 211,2,3 General Physics w/Calculus, Curriculum Development 80 hours
+PH 091,2 Principles of Technology, PH 101,2,3 Fundamentals of Physics, ASTR 107 Survey of Astronomy, ASTR 121,2,3 Astronomy of the Solar System, Stellar Astronomy, Cosmology and the Large Scale Structure of the Universe, PH 201,2,3 General Physics (algebra-based), PH 211,2,3 General Physics w/Calculus, Curriculum Development 120 hours

-Request: Curriculum Development 150 hours

 G. Update the Electrical Fundamentals curriculum.

-ENGR 221 Electrical Fundamentals Curriculum Development 70 hours Request: Carl Perkins 70 hours Request: Curriculum Development 70 hours
+ENGR 221 Electrical Fundamentals Curriculum Development 70 hours

-H. Collect, Develop, and Organize online resources for our astronomy courses.
-ASTR 107 Survey of Astronomy, ASTR 121,2,3 Astronomy of the Solar System, Stellar Astronomy, Cosmology and the Large Scale Structure of the Universe, Curriculum Development 80 hours Request: Curriculum Development 80 hours
+H. Collect, Develop, and Organize online resources for our astronomy courses. (limited to partial implementation as requested)

+ASTR 107 Survey of Astronomy, ASTR 121,2,3 Astronomy of the Solar System, Stellar Astronomy, Cosmology and the Large Scale Structure of the Universe, Curriculum Development 80 hours

-J. Develop a multi-disciplinary thermodynamics course for science majors.
-New 200-level course Request: Curriculum Development 100 hours
+J. Develop a multi-disciplinary thermodynamics course for science majors. (requires the additional positions in L) New 200-level course

-K. Develop linked-course learning communities between physics and non-science courses.
-New courses Request: Curriculum Development 100 hours
+K. Develop linked-course learning communities between physics and non-science courses. (requires the additional positions in L)

+New courses

-\$13335 in new equipment (prices expected to have increased)Request: \$7623 from Carl PerkinsRequest: \$13335 from Tech FeeSpecifically, by element of the initiative:
+\$5712 in new equipment (prices expected to have increased)